 The course consists of alternating series of lectures, computer practicals, and working groups.
 Lectures will introduce the theoretical issues in IRT, whereas practicals and working groups will focus on answering questions and applying the theoretical understanding on example datasets and interpretation of published papers.

-If a course is [Full], you can still register, but you will be placed on a waiting list.
+If a course is [Full], you can still register, and we will place you on a waiting list.
 We will contact you as soon as a place becomes available.
-At that time you can still decide whether you want to participate in the course.
+You can then decide whether you still want to participate.

 In medicine and health sciences we often measure constructs that are not directly observable, such as quality of life, pain, or depression.
 Measurement of such constructs requires use of questionnaires, which validity and reliability is assessed using statistical measurement models.
 The Item Response Theory (IRT) provides statistical models which model the relationship between the construct and the questionnaire responses.
 IRT models are increasingly being used in addition to the Classical Test Theory (CTT) model.
 Both models have different assumptions and the analyses can complement each other.
 CTT, for example, focuses more on the validity and reliability of sum scores, while IRT focuses more on the validity and reliability of individual items in a questionnaire.
 In addition, IRT has several advantages over CTT.